Did you know…

 Cleveland, OH was the first city to use electricity to light its streets on April 29, 1879, using 12 powerful arc lamps (invented by Cleveland resident, Charles Brush) to light their public square.
 Other cities installed electrical lighting in the years following – San Francisco in 1879, Salt Lake City in 1881, Manhattan and Albuquerque in 1882, Pittsburgh, Seattle, San Diego and Denver in 1886, and Phoenix in 1887.
 By contrast, the White House wasn’t electrically lit until 1891, and then-President Benjamin Harrison and the First Lady wouldn’t touch the light switches or stay too near the fixtures/bulbs, for fear of being electrocuted.

-In an era when you can see many people doing stupid things on YouTube, we know you won’t be surprised when we tell you that Victorians used electricity for more than just lighting their homes and running their rudimentary electric fans and toasters.
+In an era when you can see many people doing stupid things on TV and social media, we know you won’t be surprised when we tell you that Victorians used electricity for more than just lighting their homes and running their rudimentary electric fans and toasters.
 One of the more interesting ways they used electricity was in medicine.
 To be fair we use it today, too, as everyone who has seen a medical drama on TV would agree.
 But to Victorians, electricity was a mysterious element that could treat headache, hysteria, rheumatism, heart palpitations, dropsy and piles, fatigue and general nervous complaints, diarrhea, dyspepsia and other digestive maladies, and even problems with virility!
 If you’ve been to Rosson House, you’ve seen the Hall’s Portable Magnetic Machine for Nervous Diseases that we have in the doctor’s office, but they also made belts people could wear to get sets of electric shocks throughout the day – ouch!

 The Phoenix Illuminating Gas & Electric Light Co. was established in 1886 after three Arizona men (including Japanese immigrant, Hachiro Onuki, who went by Hutchlon Ohnick) were given permission by the City Council to provide Phoenix with gas and electric lighting in April.
 They were able to begin providing gas to businesses on December 22nd, and electricity the next year.
 The company and the Phoenix Electric Light Co. were both listed in the 1888 City Directory.
 In 1899, the two companies merged.
 Mr. Onuki had sold his share of the business in 1896.